 Like cockatiels, these larger relatives have regal feathers on their heads called a crown that expresses very vividly their moods.
 Cockatoos are known to be needy, so good food will go a long way, along with long and daily open-space time.
 They tend to become depressed and aggressive if kept in a cage all day; they need about four hours of playtime outside the cage every day (depending on their size).
-Cockatoos tend to live for 50-80 years many time outliving their owners and then spending time in bird shelters, so having a plan on where your cockatoo will go is a must.
+Cockatoos tend to live for 50-80 years much time outliving their owners and then spending time in bird shelters, so having a plan on where your cockatoo will go is a must.

 Across the world people are still making up their minds about cockatoos, calling them the cuddliest of pets, to “basic”, to perhaps the most vivid of all the birds out there.
 We think they are that, and much more.
 We try our best to keep them happy with a caring home and wholesome food.

-In this short guide we will learn a few things we should consider when purchasing cockatoos, why being knowledgeable of what cockatoos eat is important, what the best cockatoo food is, and a frequently asked questions section.
+In this short guide, we will learn a few things we should consider when purchasing cockatoos, why being knowledgeable of what cockatoos eat is important, what the best cockatoo food is, and a frequently asked questions section.

 What should I consider before buying a cockatoo?

 Before going out and purchasing a cockatoo think about your daily life.
 Will you be able to let it out of its cage every day?
 Clean up after it every day?
 Feed and play with it every day?
-Are high volume noises okay with you?
+Our high volume noises okay with you?
 There are a lot of considerations to take into account.
 Many times people who do not, end up abandoning their birds or leaving them in bird rescues.
 It is important to take time and think about these so both you and your possible bird friend don’t end up in a situation that will be hard for both parties!
-Cockatoos absolutely need a daily maintenance routine, just like any other creature out there.
+Cockatoos need a daily maintenance routine, just like any other creature out there.

 If thinking about purchasing a cockatoo for a child.
 We do not recommend cockatoos as a first pet, because they are more temperamental than smaller birds and have larger claws and beaks (like scimitars according to Encyclopedia Britannica) making them dangerous for people who have little experience with birds, and especially for kids because of the aggression of cockatoos not cared for.
-We recommend buying a smaller bird for your child, such as a parakeet or a cockatiel.
+We recommend buying a smaller bird for your children, such as a parakeet or a cockatiel.